Avilla, Missouri: Confederate guerrillas attack

 Dr. J.M.
 Stemmons had been considered an "influential area figure against secession", and this was thought to be a chief motive for the attack and his murder.
-Nevertheless, the "defiant and heroic actions" of Dr. Stemmons, Mr. Duncan and the town militia's "bold resistance" undoubtedly repelled further violence and probably prevented the burning of Avilla on that or ensuing dates.
+Nevertheless, the "defiant and heroic actions" of Dr. Stemmons, Mr. Duncan, and the town militia's "bold resistance" undoubtedly repelled further violence and probably prevented the burning of Avilla on that or ensuing dates.
 Names that are known of the courageous militiamen and allies defending on that night also included: Miles Overton, George Moose, Jap Moody, Ben Key, Cavalry Chapman, Robert Seymour, Orange Clark, Humphrey Robinson, Tom Driver, James S. Carter, Reuben Fishburn, William Club (seriously wounded), Nelson Knight (taken prisoner), Rabe Paul and Coleman Paul, Isaac Schooler, "Dutch" Brown (taken prisoner), Nip Walker, Peter Baker, Renard Napper and Cpt.
 Tanner from Fort Scott (The Captain was a Union Army Recruiting Officer and reportedly continued to fight after taking a shotgun blast to the face).

-Humphrey Robinson (1812–1864) was later abducted by bushwackers from his Lawrence County, Missouri, farm, in 1864, and never seen again.
-Many, at the time, believed he was recognized by his captors as one who stood against them in the defense of Avilla and killed in retaliation.
+Humphrey Robinson (1812–1864) was abducted in 1864 by bushwackers from his Lawrence County, Missouri farm and never seen again.
+Many, at the time, believed he was recognized by his captors as one who stood against them in the defense of Avilla and was killed in retaliation.
 A marker to his memory was laid beside his widow at Gray's Point Cemetery, near Miller, Missouri.

-Human skull with gunshot trauma from the American Civil War.
-It is not hard to imagine the powerful message displayed to bushwhackers from the ghastly Death Tree on the path leading to Avilla, Missouri.